NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 **Show coordinate resolution area** - Some coordinate formats represent an area rather than a point depending on its resolution.
 These include Geohash, H3, Plus Codes, and Maindenhead.
 If this is checked, then when you zoom to a coordinate the area represented by the coordinate is displayed until you exit, zoom to another location, or click on the <img src="doc/cleartool.jpg" alt="Clear marker"> button.

-The colors of the marker and coordinate resolution area bounding box can be changed by setting the **Marker color** and **Grid color**.
+* **Marker icon size** - This is the size of the marker icon when zooming to a coordinate.
+It is also used by the multi-zoom dialog box.
+* **Marker width** - This the width of the lines for the marker icon and flashing of the coordinate location.
+* **Marker color** - The color of the marker icon and color of the lines flashing the coordinate location.
+* **Grid color** - This is the color of the area displayed for Geohash, H3, Plus Codes, and Maindenhead corrdinates when the **Show corrdinate resolution area** is checked.

 ### External Map Settings